 Wipe off your camera lens.
 This is true no matter what you’re using to shoot, but especially so when you’re using a cellphone.
 Because we manhandle our phones all day, the lenses tend to get smudged.
 These smudges can distort your images and make them look foggy.

 Tap on your subject when taking the picture.
 Once you’ve framed your picture, before you hit the shutter button, tap on the subject of your photo.
 This lets your phone know where to prioritize the focus, and will ensure a sharper photo.

 Improve your lighting.
 Lighting can make or break a picture, whether you’re using a cellphone or an expensive DSLR.
 Shoot your images using natural light if you want to shoot on a budget, or you can invest in a ring light or kit lighting set.
-(Consider setting up a DIY photo and video studio.)
+(Consider setting up a home video recording studio).

 Shoot from several angles.
 Don’t shoot one picture and call it a day.
 Play around with angles and perspectives to give yourself flexibility when choosing a picture to post.

 Utilize negative space.
 When learning how to take photos, most people’s biggest mistake is making every picture a close up.
 That often results in a very tight, claustrophobic feeling photo that’s hard to look at.
 By adding empty, negative space around your subject you’ll actually demand more attention to the object or person you’re photographing.